-Drexel at BCC takes into consideration a number of criteria when determining admission, including your college performance in relation to your desired major.
+The Drexel University Office of Admissions takes into consideration a number of criteria when determining admission, including your college performance in relation to your desired major.

-Drexel at BCC assumes that you've completed prerequisite coursework at the 100 and 200 level in preparation for our program.
+Drexel Admissions assumes that you've completed prerequisite coursework at the 100 and 200 level in preparation for our program.
 To be considered for admission as a transfer student, you should have completed a minimum of 24 prerequisite college credits for your intended Drexel major with a grade of C or better from a regionally accredited institution.
 If you have fewer than 24 college credits, you will need to apply to your local regionally accredited college or institution.

-Before beginning your application to Drexel at BCC, please review our Admission Requirements.
+Before beginning your application to Drexel, please review our Admission Requirements.